databendlabs/databend/docs/doc/10-deploy/06-metasrv/10-metasrv-deploy.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Databend recommends deploying a cluster with a minimum of three meta nodes and one query node for production environments.
-To gain a better understanding of Databend cluster deployment, see [Understanding Deployment Modes](../00-understanding-deployment-modes.md), which will familiarize you with the concept.
+To gain a better understanding of Databend cluster deployment, see [Understanding Databend Deployments](../00-understanding-deployment-modes.md), which will familiarize you with the concept.
 This topic aims to provide a practical guide for deploying a Databend cluster.

 ## Before You Begin